overturetool/overturetool.github.io/_netmeetings/Net-Meeting-103.md

 ##  Status of the Overture Components

-The following issues have been addressed:
+The following Overture-specific issues have been addressed:

 * Fixes to the standard libraries (see https://github.com/overturetool/overture/issues/586)
 * The release notes have been updates to include a link to the VDM-10 language manual (see https://github.com/overturetool/overture/issues/607)

+In addition the number of VDM constructs supported by the C code generator has been extended (work by PJ).
+Furthermore, Victor is looking into developing garbage collection support to address some of the issus we have with respect to memory management in the generated code.
+Lastly, Miran is looking into code generation of the distributed aspects of VDM-RT.

 ##  Release Planning